-The Differences between a Payday Loan and an Installment Loan
+The Differences Between a Payday Loan and an Installment Loan

 What are the Requirements of a Payday Loan?

 A payday loan seems rather simple.
-You go into a payday loan store, request a loan for the amount you need, and you write them a check.
+You go into a payday loan store, request a loan for the amount you need, and you write them a cheque.
 You are to have a regular source of income and they will cash your check or electronically withdraw it on your next payday.
 Now, let’s discuss this check or automatic withdrawal process.

 You are taking out a loan that must be paid back with interest.
 However, you need to realize that payday loans charge annual interest rates of 400 percent and higher.
 Therefore, when you look at it compounded daily, a $100 payday loan paid back within 15 days is approximately $115.
 You may think that’s not bad, but let’s look at the bigger picture.

 First, most people are not going to walk into a payday loan store to borrow $100.
 This is rare.
 Second, most people are unable to pay their loan in full by the next cycle.
 In fact, the average payday loan is not paid in full until about 155 days.

 The reason this loan turns from a short-term loan into a long-term loan is due to various reasons.
 One prime reason is the person is not able to afford paying the loan.
 This loan may have been only a temporary fix.
 Their debt situation still exists.
 If the money is not in the account, they are now faced with a bounced cheque.
 Not only do they owe the payday loan lender, they now owe their bank excessive overdraft fees.
 At this point, they have joined the payday loan trap.

 You have another situation now where you need to cover your other outstanding bills, your payday loan, and cover your bank’s fees.
 Your only viable option is to take another payday loan.
 So there you have it.
 You are taking a payday loan to pay for your first payday loan.
 So now that that is mapped out for you, let’s discuss an installment loan.